What are the benefits of forging?

-Open die forging has no pattern or die costs.
-In addition, forgings are produced close to final shape thereby minimizing material waste.
-As material costs increase, forgings become a cost effective alternative to the wasteful process of flame cutting.
+Open die forging has no pattern or dies costs.
+In addition, forgings are produced close to the final shape thereby minimizing material waste.
+As material costs increase, forgings become a cost-effective alternative to the wasteful process of flame cutting.

 When reliability is critical, design engineers will often specify forgings.
 The combination of strength, ductility, uniformity, and cleanliness is unmatched by alternative products.